LuisaGroup/LuisaRender/README.md

 LuisaRender supports a JSON-based and a custom text-based formats for scene description.
 We maintain the demo scenes in a separate [repo](https://github.com/LuisaGroup/LuisaRenderScenes).
 We sincerely thank all the authors, [Rendering Resources](https://benedikt-bitterli.me/resources), [Poly Heaven](https://polyhaven.com), and [Blender Demo Files](https://download.blender.org/demo/cycles/lone-monk_cycles_and_exposure-node_demo.blend) for sharing these amazing resources.

 We also provide a simple script at `tools/tungsten2luisa.py` to convert Tungsten scenes into LuisaRender's custom scene description language; and a CLI application at `src/apps/export.cpp` (compiled to `<build-folder>/bin/luisa-render-export`) to convert glTF scenes to LuisaRender's JSON-based format.
 But please note that both tools are not perfect.
-Manual tweaks is necessary to fix conversion errors and/or align the converted scenes to their original appearances.
+Manual tweaks are sometimes necessary to fix conversion errors and/or align the converted scenes to their original appearances.

 ## Contemporary Bathroom